 Kick back, relax and start putting your money to work.

 As self-made millionaire David Bach advocates, pay yourself first.
 That means setting up your savings like a bill that needs to be paid, so a certain amount is automatically transferred from your checking account to those accounts each month.

 "You'll never forget a payment again — and you'll never be tempted to skimp on savings because you won't even see the money going directly from your paycheck to your savings accounts," Bach writes in "The Automatic Millionaire."

 Once you've set up your finances to automatically put money away, take things one step further by incrementally increasing your savings every year.
-Even a 1 percent bump to your 401(k) plan can make a major difference over time, thanks to the power of compound interest.
+Even a 1 percent bump to your employer sponsored 401(k) plan, if you have one, can make a major difference over time, thanks to the power of compound interest.

 Ditch your daily latte.
 Choose a home-brewed cup of joe from the couch and put the money you saved to work instead.

-Bach also coined the term "The Latte Factor," which basically says that if you eliminate your $5 daily latte (or muffin, smoothie or any other unnecessary daily expense), you could save quite a bit of money over time, especially if you put that money to work instead.
+Bach coined the term "The Latte Factor," which basically says that if you eliminate your $5 daily latte (or muffin, smoothie or any other unnecessary daily expense), you could save quite a bit of money over time, especially if you use that money to invest.

 It worked for for self-made millionaire Chris Reining, who crossed the $1 million threshold at age 35 and retired at 37.
 Reining says that forgoing his daily coffee helped him save over half of his income.

 "I know there are some people out there that say you shouldn't worry about the $5 latte, but the more I think about it, cutting out the $5 latte was a good place to start.
 Because if you try to downsize your house, get rid of all yours cars and make all of these drastic changes, it's so overwhelming and you're not going to do any of it," he tells CNBC Make It.